Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Introduction

 Similarly to \cite{BoJ13} our approach is by gluing local constructions.
 However, both the local objects and the gluing method are different.
 Locally the object of our interest is a Lagrangian distribution, which consists of an integrable distribution and an isotropic structure, that satisfies the homological analog of the maximality condition.
 In \cite{BoJ13} only the distributions were constructed, the isotropic structures were always assumed to be trivial.
 This difference becomes important when we try to extend a Lagrangian distribution from one local chart to another.

 In general a shifted symplectic structure is given on each local chart individually, together with gluing up to homotopy on the intersections.
 Therefore it might be difficult to find two distributions with trivial isotropic structures on two charts, that agree on the intersection.
-Allowing non-trivial isotropic structures and, moreover, keeping track of them makes the gluing process relatively easy.
+Allowing non-trivial isotropic structures and, moreover, keeping track of them is essential for the gluing.

 As in \cite{BoJ13} the gluing is made possible by using partition of unity.
 As in the loc.\@ cit.\@ the key to this is the requirement that the distribution is not only isotropic with respect to the imaginary part of the symplectic form, but also negative definite with respect to the real part.
 This approach works for \emph{strict} Lagrangian distributions, i.e.\@ distributions where the imaginary part of the symplectic form vanishes on the nose.
 This requirement of strictness was the main source of technical difficulties in \cite{BoJ13}, that eventually led to gluing up to cohomology.